 Financial: onboarding and training a new employee means buying new equipment and tools, plus time out of a manager’s schedule, as well as probation period pay (up to 30% of the employee’s income).

-Productivity: productivity is closely linked to employee wellbeing so if neither your new hire, nor your existing employees are thriving, work isn’t getting done either.
+Productivity: productivity is closely linked to employee well-being so if neither your new hire nor your existing employees are thriving, work isn’t getting done efficiently.

 So, how do you make sure you’ve got someone who can balance technical expertise with a friendly attitude, is able to both be confident in their skills but also open to learning new things, and can hit the ground running?

-By breaking down the process and asking the right interview questions!
+By breaking down the building maintenance job process and asking the right interview questions!
 Let’s get started!

 Hiring a technician, whether they specialize in general building maintenance, HVAC, plumbing, or any other trade, is a bit different from hiring in any other department.

-On one hand, technical skills are easy to quantify and advertise from the beginning.
-For example, if you’ve got a senior position to fill and you’re aware that 90% of the job will be maintaining the ventilation systems and supervising a junior technician, you can make it clear that they need to have 4+ years of experience, OSHA training completed, and a NATE accreditation.
+On one hand, technical skills are easy to quantify and list from the beginning.
+For example, if you’ve got a senior building maintenance job to fill and you’re aware that 90% of the job will be maintaining the ventilation systems and supervising a junior technician, you can make it clear that they need to have 4+ years of experience, OSHA training completed, and a NATE accreditation.